ldv-erasmus2020/xml-data/README.md

-# xml-data
+# XML-formatted data
-XML formatted data of the italian route.
+This repo contains all the XMLs of the italian route related to the Erasmus project.
+The XMLs are divided in 2 categries:
+  - Cities:
+  - Sights: